LW-SI/MVP/profile.markdown

 ***

-Player profiles will be similar to those found in FM, but altered to provide relevant information.
+- Player profiles will be similar to those found in FM, but altered to provide relevant information.
+- As in FM, a player’s profile will have different features when they play for the user’s team than if they play for another team.

 	- Overview
 		- Dashboard style player overview